 If you live in New York City, you should also be aware of your rights under the recently enacted Freelance Isn't Free Act.
 This law requires all freelance contracts worth at least $800 to be in writing and signed by both parties.
 Although not required by law, such contracts may incorporate additional terms to protect the freelancer against harassment or other discriminatory conduct.
 In addition, if a client attempts to retaliate against a freelancer for exercising his or her rights under the Act, the city can take legal action.

-If you have any questions about your rights as a self-employed worker or need any other assistance from a qualified New York employment law attorney, contact White, Nisar & Hilferty, LLP. today.
+If you have any questions about your rights as a self-employed worker or need any other assistance from a qualified New York employment law attorney, contact Mahir S. Nisar, Attorney at Law today.